 Mr Rogan Poulier (Trainer, Tamworth Community College), Mrs Shan Easey (Trainer)

-The college also supported the launch event & was attended by Mrs Michelle Simpson (EO) and team.
+The college also supported the launch event & was attended by Mrs Michelle Simpson (EO) & team.

 Volunteer ‘Digital Advisors’ during the DEP included: